Scale-Adaptive Generative Flows for Multiscale Scientific Data: Preliminaries, Motivating Examples, and Function Space

 To have a balanced design, one should instead use the noise $z \sim \sfN(0, N \mathrm{I}_{N})$ at $N$ grid points; then this process will converge to a non-trivial white noise in the continuous limit $N \to \infty.$ \end{example}

-The above motivating example shows that for distributions arising from continuous fields, we need to be careful about the design of the noise so that the model remains meaningful when the number of grid points is increased.
+The above motivating example shows that for distributions arising from continuous fields, the noise has to be designed so that the model remains meaningful as the number of grid points grows.
+This observation---that a generative model for function-valued data should be posed directly in the infinite-dimensional setting---underlies the function-space generative-modeling literature~\cite{pidstrigach2023infinite,lim2023score,kerrigan2023functional,hagemann2023multilevel}.
+We develop our function-space setting in the next subsection.